 At a Glance - EU AI Act 2026 Status for Enterprises

-• Prohibited AI practices (social scoring, manipulation, emotion recognition at work) and AI literacy obligations have been legally binding since February 2025.
+• Prohibited AI practices (social scoring, manipulation, emotion recognition at work) and the AI literacy obligation under Art.
+4 have been legally binding since February 2025.

 • GPAI transparency and documentation obligations for deployers of general-purpose AI models are in force since August 2025.